Business Administration – Supply Chain and Operations Management Program

 Required Courses

-Depending on the results of your placement tests, you may be required to take COMM 1000 (Introduction to College Communication) before progressing to COMM 1007.
+Depending on the results of your placement tests, you may be required to take COMM 1000 (Introduction to College Communication) before progressing to COMM 2000.
 Similarly, you may be required to take MATH 1027 (Business Math with Remediation) before progressing to MATH 1008.
-COMM 1000 and MATH 1027 do not count towards the 37 courses required for graduation, and you will be charged for these extra courses.
+COMM 1000 and MATH 1027 do not count toward the 37 courses required for graduation, and you will be charged for these extra courses.
 Please speak to the Business Office staff if you need any assistance.

 You are required to make up any failed or dropped courses before you are eligible to graduate.
 You can make up these classes during the day, and some are offered in the evening through Continuing Education.
 Please check with the business office staff to ensure that the Continuing Education courses are equivalent to what is taught in the full-time program.
 Please note that some courses may not be offered in every semester.
-Our staff can assist you in any special timetable requirements you may have.
+Our staff can assist you with any special timetable requirements you may have.

 SEMESTER 1